afa5e/Calendar-Generator/README.md

 # Calendar-Generator
-The program takes the input in the format of YYYY MM or YYYY M and convverts it to:
+The program takes the input in the format of YYYY MM or YYYY M and converts it to:

           June 2018
  SUN MON TUE WED THU FRI SAT